-Important Notice -
+- Important Notice -

 A security system cannot prevent emergencies.
-It is only intended to alert you of an emergency situation.
+It is only intended to alert you and, if included, a monitoring station, of an emergency situation.
 Security systems are generally very reliable but they may not work under all conditions and they are not a substitute for prudent security practices or life and property insurance.
 Your security system should be installed and serviced by qualified security professionals who should inform you of the level of protection that has been provided, and instruct you on system operations.